ydahal1/ydahal1/jokes.md

-Have you heard the story about the magic tractor?
-It drove down the road and turned into a field.
+I always wanted to look into why I procrastinate, but I keep putting it off.

 [
-Mon Feb  9 00:39:58 UTC 2026
+Tue Feb 10 00:44:35 UTC 2026
  ]